-Withdrawals to credit and debit cards takes up to five days, wire transfer 10 days and 24-hours for e-wallets.
+Withdrawals to credit and debit cards take up to five days, wire transfer 10 days, and 24-hours for e-wallets.

 Leverage is available depending on jurisdiction/market.

-The best integrated platform comes from investment and trading platform IG.
+The best-integrated platform comes from the investment and trading platform IG.
 In common with the rest of the retail auto-trading space, IG uses the MetaTrader 4 (MT4) trading software and ProRealTime for charting.

 MT4 is used by many brokers – especially in forex – because of its market penetration built up over the years which means it has a community of traders continually improving on the algos available to purchase at the platform’s marketplace.
 MT4 started life in 2005, founded by Metaquotes.